vanHeemstraSystems/c4-model/README.md

 ext install plantuml
 ```

-Install extension 'plantuml' and leave all default settings.
-Test correct installation by opening testdot.puml and previewing with Alt + D. Should see preview with PlantUML version, and message "Installion seems OK"

 Also Graphviz is required.
 On Linux you can install Graphviz as follows:

 ```
 $ sudo apt install graphviz
 ```

+Install extension 'plantuml' and leave all default settings.
+Test correct installation by opening testdot.puml and previewing with Alt + D. Should see preview with PlantUML version, and message "Installion seems OK".

+**Note**: If you have not installed GraphViz first, you may get an error as a message instead of an OK.

 ### To update diagram